tudor-malene/Easygrid/README.md

 - the gorm datasource also works with non Long ids

 ### 1.4.1
-- added possibility to declare grids in normal Controller closures - ending with "Grid". - see (https://github.com/tudor-malene/Easygrid_example/blob/master/grails-app/controllers/example/AuthorController.groovy)
+- added possibility to declare grids in normal Controller closures - ending with "Grid".
+See [AuthorController.groovy](/grails-app/controllers/example/AuthorController.groovy)
 - removed the dynamic-controller dependency  ( to fix a couple of bugs )
 - removed mvel dependency